TolikPylypchuk/SharpHook/README.md

 // Move the mouse pointer to (0, 0)
 simulator.SimulateMouseMovement(0, 0);

-// Move the mouse pointer 50 pixels to the left and 100 pixels down simulator.SimulateMouseMovementRelative(50, 100);
+// Move the mouse pointer 50 pixels to the right and 100 pixels down simulator.SimulateMouseMovementRelative(50, 100);

 // Scroll the mouse wheel